arlene shechet

 First Floor, Main Street Galleries

 Each summer Catskill Art Space (CAS) invites a prominent artist local to the region to overtake the ground floor galleries facing Livingston Manor’s Main Street.
-For this year’s exhibition, Arlene Shechet, the Kingston and Woodstock-based sculptor, will exhibit new and recent sculptures, works on paper, and tapestries.
-Arlene Shechet opens July 5, 2025, with an artist talk from 3-4pm and a reception from 4-5pm.
-The exhibition continues through August 23, 2025.
+For the 2025 exhibition, Arlene Shechet, the Kingston- and Woodstock-based sculptor, exhibited new and recent sculptures, works on paper, and tapestries.
+Arlene Shechet opened on July 5, 2025, with an artist talk from 3–4pm and a reception from 4–5pm.
+The exhibition continued through August 23, 2025.

 Shechet, born and raised in New York City, worked for years in a basement studio in Tribeca.
-Nearly 20 years ago, she began to shift her studio to the Hudson Valley where she now maintains two separate studios.
-Last summer, for the first time, Shechet was able not only make work in the Hudson Valley, but also was able to create an ambitious 6-month exhibition at Storm King Art Center.
-On the heels of this wide-sweeping presentation, Shechet’s forthcoming exhibition at Catskill Art Space celebrates her more intimate sculptures along with her ambitions and curiosities.
+Nearly 20 years ago, she began to shift her studio to the Hudson Valley where she maintained two separate studios.
+Last summer, for the first time, Shechet was able not only to make work in the Hudson Valley, but also to create an ambitious six-month exhibition at Storm King Art Center.
+On the heels of this wide-sweeping presentation, Shechet’s exhibition at Catskill Art Space celebrated her more intimate sculptures along with her ambitions and curiosities.

-Shechet’s pioneering sculptures fuse seemingly disparate parts—clay, steel, wood—to sublime effect.
-She explores the capacity of clay, both fixed and dynamic, with her experiments in glaze, texture and organic forms.
-Shechet’s ceramic surfaces produce mesmerizing tactile effects evocative of moss and other elements of the natural world specific to the Catskills.
-At the same time, her work is decidedly otherworldly, juxtaposing polymorphous and geometric forms that capture the complexity and incongruity of the human experience.
-In her exploration of the materiality of clay, she includes works on paper produced with imprints of clay—specters of the fixed forms seen elsewhere.
-These wall works will be joined by rarely seen textiles that capture Shechet’s sensitivity to color, form, mark making and scale.
+Shechet’s pioneering sculptures fused seemingly disparate parts—clay, steel, wood—to sublime effect.
+She explored the capacity of clay, both fixed and dynamic, with her experiments in glaze, texture, and organic forms.
+Shechet’s ceramic surfaces produced mesmerizing tactile effects evocative of moss and other elements of the natural world specific to the Catskills.
+At the same time, her work was decidedly otherworldly, juxtaposing polymorphous and geometric forms that captured the complexity and incongruity of the human experience.
+In her exploration of the materiality of clay, she included works on paper produced with imprints of clay—specters of the fixed forms seen elsewhere.
+These wall works were joined by rarely seen textiles that captured Shechet’s sensitivity to color, form, mark making, and scale.

-For her presentation at CAS, Shechet will recreate a wall of her studio that the artist thinks of as her "library.”
-A plywood backed wall with reductive shelving houses the visual vernacular that represents both a history and an ongoing and changing resource for the artist.
-Shechet utilizes these accumulated wood and ceramic pieces in her improvisational and intuitive method of sketching in three-dimension.
-This never-before-seen glimpse into the studio provides a privileged and intimate glance into Shechet’s practice and commitment to making her “process visible.”
+For her presentation at CAS, Shechet recreated a wall of her studio that the artist thought of as her "library.”
+A plywood-backed wall with reductive shelving housed the visual vernacular that represented both a history and an ongoing and changing resource for the artist.
+Shechet utilized these accumulated wood and ceramic pieces in her improvisational and intuitive method of sketching in three dimensions.
+This never-before-seen glimpse into the studio provided a privileged and intimate glance into Shechet’s practice and commitment to making her “process visible.”

-Initially developed for Storm King Art Center, Shechet will debut a new series of Pleat Seats, an artist-designed seating from sumptuous carved Italian marble that continue her practice of material exploration, laying bare her process.
-The works invite deeper contemplation of the work on view, as well as shared conversation between viewers.
+Initially developed for Storm King Art Center, Shechet debuted a new series of Pleat Seats, an artist-designed seating from sumptuous carved Italian marble that continued her practice of material exploration, laying bare her process.
+The works invited deeper contemplation of the work on view, as well as shared conversation between viewers.

-The exhibition will be complemented by an eponymous catalogue including works from the exhibition.
-Art historian Nancy Princenthal is contributing a new critical essay on the presentation at CAS.
+The exhibition was complemented by an eponymous catalogue including works from the exhibition.
+Art historian Nancy Princenthal contributed a new critical essay on the presentation at CAS.

 About the Artist